mattfurness/slides/phoenix-routes-presentation/slides.md

 ---
 # Listing routes

-Run the following from the top level of your project
+Run the following from the root of you project:

 ```sh
 mix phx.routes        # 1.3+